How Much Does a Move to Iceland from the UK Cost?

 In keeping with the Icelandic attitudes in the workplace, the education system stresses the importance of equal opportunity to acquire education, irrespective of background.
 Education up to the age of 16 is therefore compulsory and free.
 As a result, Iceland is ranked the third most literate country in the world!

 We hope this page has given you greater clarity regarding your move to Iceland from the UK.
-You are now well informed about what your move will entail, and the only step left is to go ahead and fill out our quote form.
+You are now well informed about what your move will entail, and the only step left is to go ahead and give the pages we have linked for you below a quick read. 😉

 Before you go, we will leave you with a few final tips to ensure you settle into Iceland in no time: